khaors/geocompr/main.md

 ## Raster cropping

 Many spatial analysis involve integrating data from many different sources, e.g. remote sensing images (rasters) and administrative boundaries (vectors).
-This often means that the extent of a raster is larger than the area of interest.
+This often means that the extent of a raster is larger than the actual area of interest.
-Two techniques, raster cropping and raster masking, can be used to unify the analyzed area.
+Two techniques, raster cropping and raster masking, are used to unify the analyzed area.
-They could be vital for many projects as they reduce the object size and therefore decrease computational times needed for the following calculations.
+They could be vital for many projects as they reduce an object size and therefore decrease computational times needed for the following calculations.
 Additionally, they are often used to prepare the data before creating maps.

 We are going to illustrate raster cropping and masking using the `srtm` object, a elevation raster of the Southwestern Utah, and the `zion` object, a vector representing the area of the Zion National Park (Figure \@ref(fig:cropmask):A).
-Both objects should have the same projection, therefore we need to transform `zion` to fit the projection of `srtm` before raster cropping or masking:
+Both objects should have the same projection, therefore we need to transform `zion` to fit the projection of `srtm` before raster cropping or masking (see section \@ref(reproj-geo-data) to learn more about spatial data reprojection):

 ```r